-Cantor Azi Schwartz is the Senior Cantor of Park Avenue Synagogue, and is a world-renowned vocal performer and recording artist whose music reaches both Jewish and interfaith audiences worldwide.
+Cantor Azi Schwartz is the Senior Cantor of Park Avenue Synagogue in New York, and is a world-renowned vocal performer and recording artist whose music reaches both Jewish and interfaith audiences internationally.
 His craft of Jewish liturgical music has been described as emotionally moving, spiritually uplifting, and artistically dynamic.

-Azi grew up in a small, traditional community in Israel.
+Azi grew up in a traditional community in Israel.
 His grandfather, also a cantor, inspired Azi to pursue his passion and inclination for singing and music.
-After graduating from Tel Aviv Cantorial Institute and studying under the top cantors in the world, Azi continued studying music, earning a Masters in Classical Singing and Conducting from Mannes School of Music.
+After graduating from Tel Aviv Cantorial Institute and studying under the top cantors in the world, Azi continued studying music with a Masters in Classical Singing and Conducting from Mannes School of Music.

 This journey brought Azi to New York, where he leads Park Avenue Synagogue (PAS), the largest Conservative community in NYC and the flagship of Jewish liturgical music in North America.
 As PAS Music Center’s Director, Cantor Schwartz creates, records, and publishes new liturgical music, as well as hosts world-class guest artists for concerts and worship.